ianmobbs/DailyDevTalk/README.md

  - Exclude tweets by same author
  - Create hashmap of tweets on retrieval with vector sum
  - Remove common words from Tweet vectors (if, then, the, etc.)
+ - Create new status objects that strip unnecessary information to reduce server load

 I also eventually hope to implement a system that measures semantic similarity (as opposed to just surface similarity) through natural language processing.